 Caring for your hair takes time, dedication, the right natural hair products, and patience.
 We each have our own unique hair type that deserves astute attention to detail.
-Understanding the proper way to care for your hair type first starts with properly identifying what hair type you have.
-To do this, we put together some tips on how to identify your hair type and how to care for each different hair type once identified.
+Understanding the proper way to care for your hair first starts with properly identifying what type of hair you have.
+To do this, we put together some tips on how to identify your hair type and how to care for each different type once identified.

 What are the Different Hair Types?